Importance and evolution of the service economy in tourism, technology, education and health

 Opportunities in tourism

-Job creation and economic diversification
+Employment generation and economic diversification

 Sustainability and digitalization of the sector

-Digitalization facilitates destination management, improves the traveler experience, and optimizes promotion through digital platforms, creating personalized and efficient services.
+Digitalization facilitates destination management, improves the traveler experience and optimizes promotion through digital platforms, creating personalized and efficient services.

-Adapting to new tourism demands
+Adaptation to new tourism demands

 This adaptation boosts competitiveness and generates added value, positioning destinations that respond effectively to these new trends as preferred in the global market.